abbasovali/Adressbook/README.md

 **About:**
 Address book to register a person with email address, phone number and adress.

-The Addressbook is Docker containarized which is deployed on Kubernetes
+The Addressbook is Docker containarized which is deployed also on Kubernetes

 **Adressbook:**